Fire and rescue services

 Always wear a helmet.

-Taxis are generally safe, but they often pick up multiple passengers and take indirect routes.
+Taxis are generally safe but often pick up multiple passengers and take indirect routes.

 To reduce risks when using taxis: